 Based on this what we really need (only need) is a few currency, credit and stock market indicators.

-We have 5, and only 5, leading indicators for a stock market crash:
+We use these 4 leading indicators to predict a stock market crash:

 - The Euro, and its long term chart pattern(s).

-- The Russell2000 index, and its long term chart pattern(s).
+- The Dow Jones index, and its long term chart pattern(s).